Enki: Enūma Eliš

 And make your voice heard, stand your ground:

-he will be calmed by the sight of you.’
+he will be calmed by the sight of you.'

-Foster proposes that while the design of Ea (in his translation secret words) could refer to magic words told to Marduk, it could also be connected to Marduk’s later demand to the gods to be made their king in exchange for his help.
-Marduk’s offer is accepted by the gods.
+Foster proposes that while the design of Ea (in his translation secret words) could refer to magic words told to Marduk, it could also be connected to Marduk's later demand to the gods to be made their king in exchange for his help.
+Marduk's offer is accepted by the gods.
 After his defeat of Tiamat, Marduk organizes the universe.
 He tells Ea his idea to create mankind from divine blood so that they might do the hard labor of the gods.
 Ea suggests that one of the rebels be killed to fashion this new creature.
 Marduk then demands that the rebellious gods hand over their leader in exchange for amnesty.
 The rebellious gods single out Qingu.
 He is executed, and Ea fashions mankind from his blood.
 While Ea still participates in the creation of mankind, in accordance with older Mesopotamian tradition where he works with the mother-goddess to fashion the new being, the idea of the creation of mankind is there attributed to his son.
 The role of the mother-goddess in the older tradition is here fully taken over by Ea.
-In the last sections dealing with Marduk’s multiples names, Ea gives to his son his own name, and puts him in charge of his offices.
+In the last sections dealing with Marduk's multiples names, Ea gives to his son his own name, and puts him in charge of his offices.

-The disputation between the bird and the fish
+Disputation between the bird and the fish

 The beginning of this Sumerian disputation poem relates a creation story centered on Enki.
 He is depicted bringing the waters of the land together and organizing them, giving the Tigris and Euphrates their places and laying down irrigation ditches.
 He sets up stalls, sheepfolds, cities and hamlets, causes the people to multiply and organizes their system of government.
 He then organizes the marshes, and furnishes them with abundant fauna and flora.

 The First Brick

-Ea appears in his role as a creator deity in an building incantation concerned with the renovation of temples known from Late Babylonian tablets and a late Assyrian fragment, dubbed ‘’The First Brick’’.
+Ea appears in his role as a creator deity in a building incantation concerning the renovation of temples, known from Late Babylonian tablets and a late Assyrian fragment, dubbed "The First Brick".

 It contains a creation myth in which Ea creates the Abzû and then fashions from clay various deities, as well as a king and mankind, which all participate in the temple renovation process.
 The deities created are Kulla, tasked to renovate the first brick, the deities Ninildu, Ninsimug and Ninagal, tasked to help with the construction, the deities Arazu, Guškinbanda, Ninzadim, Ninkurra, Ašnan, Laḫar, Siris, Ningišzida, Ninšar, Adag, Umunmutamgu, and Umunmutamnag, the last eight of which are instructed to supply resources to mankind for their regular offerings, and finally Kusu, tasked to perform the rites of the temple.